programminghistorian/jekyll/en/lessons/gravity-model.md

 If you also know how many migrants *did* come from each county, or now much coffee *did* go to each nation, the model allows you to identify regional anomalies by comparing the estimated to the observed values.
 Those might be regions that, given the various contributing factors, were sending more or fewer migrants than we would expect, or consuming disproportionately more or less coffee.
 These anomalies can then become the subject of scholarly investigation, leading to historical conclusions.

-# The Need for a tutorial
+# The Need for a Tutorial

 While popular with some geographers and economists, and while gravity models have tremendous potential for historians, they have as yet been used very rarely in historical studies.
 The author was only able to identify two historical migration studies that employed a gravity model as an integral part of the analysis: